YuZhangIsCoding/ML_coursera/README.md

 # Machine Learning

-Today I started a classic Coursera course [Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning/home/welcome).
+Today(Feb 20, 2018), I started a classic Coursera course [Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning/home/welcome).
 I will update weekly about the topics introduced in the lectures and interesting problems I encountered.
 Here, I will just include a few bullet points from each week.
 Detailed summaries can be found in each week's README.md file.
 All diagrams were created from [draw.io](https://www.draw.io/), and all math notations were typed using inline html code or generated from [CodeCogs](http://latex.codecogs.com/).
 ## [Week 1](https://github.com/YuZhangIsCoding/ML_coursera/blob/master/Week1/README.md)
 1. Introduction to Machine Learning
    * Popular ML algorithms